mclintprojects/blog/src/til/method_lookup.md

 ### Super useful preamble

 - Everything in Ruby is an object.
-Unsurprisingly, the root ancestor of all things in Ruby is `Object`.
+Unsurprisingly, the root ancestor of all things in Ruby is `BasicObject`.
 - All classes have a `Class` ancestor.
-- All classes inherit from `Module` which means every class is sort of a module.
-"Sort of" because unlike actual modules you can't mixin classes. `Module` adds in initialization and a few other properties to classes.
+- `Class` inherits from `Module` which means every class is sort of a module.
+"Sort of" because unlike actual modules you can't mixin classes. `Module` adds in instantiation, properties etc to classes.

 Method lookup in Rails is possible because of a few fields all Ruby objects, classes, and modules have.